 For kids with sensory processing issues, getting stuck can often be a sign of a sensory overload.
 That kind of overload makes it even tougher to get “unstuck” and may lead to a

-It can be frustrating to try to reason with your child when he’s stuck, or to try to move on when he’s not ready to.
-But knowing that he’s reacting to a challenge can help you see it in a different light.
-It can also help you find ways to respond—both in the moment and proactively.
+It can be frustrating to try to reason with kids who are stuck, or to try to move on before kids are ready to.
+But knowing that they’re reacting to a challenge can help you see it in a different light.
+It can also help you find ways to respond — both in the moment and proactively.

 Here are some ways to help your child with perseveration.

 Talk about it.
-It’s important for your child to know that he’s getting stuck.
-Talk to him about it when he’s not perseverating and describe what you’ve been seeing.
+It’s important for kids to know that they’re getting stuck.
+Talk to them about it when they’re not perseverating and describe what you’ve been seeing.
 Describe situations in which it can cause problems and how other people may react to it.

-Respond with empathy to reduce anxiety.
-It can be hard to be empathetic, but it can go a long way in reducing your child’s anxiety—which can reduce yours, too.
+to reduce anxiety.
+It can be hard to be empathetic, but it can go a long way in reducing your child’s anxiety — which can reduce yours, too.
 And since getting stuck can be a response to being anxious or overwhelmed,

 Encourage self-monitoring.
-Knowing that he’s getting stuck is key in being able to learn how to let go and move on.
+Knowing that they’re getting stuck is key in being able to learn how to let go and move on.

-Self-monitoring can be hard for kids who learn and think differently.
-Help your child by asking him to consider things like whether what he’s doing is helping him, getting him anywhere or causing issues with other people.
+can be hard for kids who learn and think differently.
+Help kids by asking them to consider things like whether what they’re doing is helping them, getting them anywhere, or causing issues with other people.

-Help him make connections.
+Help kids make connections.
 After a bout of perseveration, take some time to reflect and then revisit it.
-Talk to your child about what happened, and help him recognize what went wrong.
+Talk about what happened, and help your child recognize what went wrong.
 That includes what started the loop and ways to handle things differently next time.

 Identify the appropriate stopping point.
-Even if it’s after the fact, teach your child where the point is that he needed to stop.
-He needs to know how far is too far.
+Even if it’s after the fact, teach kids where the point is that they needed to stop.
+They need to know how far is too far.

 Create a “stuck signal.”
-It can help to have a phrase or action that can let your child know when he’s stuck.
+It can help to have a phrase or action that can let kids know when they’re stuck.
 It can be as simple as saying, “You seem to be stuck on this,” or a signal like putting a hand in the air.

 Have a plan for getting “unstuck.”
 Talk about things your child can do to stop when you give the signal.
-It may be that he needs to take a break to regroup.
-Or it might be that you tell him you’re ending the conversation.
-Keep in mind that when he’s stuck, he may not be willing to hear you, so it’s important to make sure he knows the plan isn’t negotiable in the moment.
+Some kids need to take a break to regroup.
+Sometimes you might to tell kids that you’re ending the conversation.
+Keep in mind that when kids are stuck, they may not be willing to hear you.
+It’s important to make sure they know the plan isn’t negotiable in the moment.